satish-shrestha-4u/SQL_Practice_Challenges_Beginner_to_Advanced/sql_challenges/imdb/README.md

 This folder contains SQL practice challenges based on the IMDB database schema.

-The related schema files and ER diagram are stored in:

-`schemas/imdb/`

 ## Topics Covered

+The challenges are related to topics such as filtering, sorting, aggregations, grouping, joins, CASE statements, subqueries, functions, and basic maths operations in SQL.

 The challenge files are organised by database schema and SQL topic.
 Each `.sql` file contains practice queries related to the topic shown in the file name.

+The related schema files and ER diagram are stored in:

+`schemas/imdb/`